ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 #### 360Giving Helpdesk
 Our Helpdesk provides pro-bono support to help funders navigate the steps to publish their grant data using the 360Giving Data Standard.
 We provide guidance and direct support to help streamline the process as far as possible.

-At any point in this process we invite you to contact our free Helpdesk via <support@threesixtygiving.org> with queries, large or small.
+At any point in this process we invite you to contact 360Giving Helpdesk via <support@threesixtygiving.org> with queries, large or small.

 ## Who publishes 360Giving data
 Any type of funder can publish their grants data to the 360Giving Data Standard.
 Over 200 funders share 360Giving data.
 They range in size from large organisations with many staff to small trustee-run trusts and include family, corporate and community foundations, central, devolved and local governments, lottery distributors and livery companies.